oubino/z_disk/README.md

         -e Name of the experiment folder (e.g. dummy)
     ```

-5. Separate into each object

-    - Separate the point-cloud into each object
+5. Separate the point-cloud into each object

     - In our case we have an optional alignment step as well using PCA

     ```shell